 If Moḥammad Taki Mehdi spoke to Malcolm X about the Twelve Imams, Ashura, and the martyrdom of al-Ḥusayn ibn ‘Ali, he was not teaching the African American leader anything new.
-He was simply presenting Malcolm X with the Twelver Shiite position as opposed to the one espoused by the A black nationalist sect of Islam founded in Detroit 1930.which seems to have been inspired by so-called Ghulāt Shiism.
+He was simply presenting Malcolm X with the Twelver Shiite position as opposed to the one espoused by the Nation of Islam which seems to have been inspired by so-called Ghulāt Shiism.
 Due, in part, to Mehdi’s influence, Malcolm X rejected the notion there was no god but Allah, namely W.D.
 Fard, and that Muḥammad, namely Elijah Muḥammad, was his final prophet and messenger, and accepted that there was no god but Allah and that the historical Muḥammad (570-632 CE), was his final prophet and messenger.
 Malcolm X rejected the notion that W.D.
 Fard was Allah in Person as well as the belief that the Twelve Major Imams and the Twelve Minor Imams were Gods.
 This does not mean that Malcolm ceased to believe in the Twelve Imams altogether.
 Malcolm X was transitioning from one Islamic tradition to another.
 He was in the process of rejecting anything that did not agree with so-called mainstream Islam, be it Shiite or Sunni, while retaining that which agreed with it.

 Malcolm X appears to have taken the teachings of W.D.
 Fard and Elijah Muḥammad and passed them through the filter of so-called traditional Islam.
 There is no evidence, however, that Malcolm X rejected the belief in the Twelve Imams as well as the spiritual and political status of the Progeny of the Prophet, who were apparently downgraded from divinities to the servants and slaves of the Divinity.
 He recognized that they were not Allah but rather the servants of Allah.
 And while Malcolm X abandoned his belief that W.D.
 Fard was the Mahdi and the Hidden Imam, he may have replaced it with the more orthodox view, namely, the belief in Muḥammad al-Mahdi, the direct descendent of the Prophet Muḥammad from the progeny of Fāṭimah who would appear at the end of times to rid the world of oppression and injustice.